mergeability/mergeable/docs/README.md

 - Projects WIP Limits by column in GitHub Projects.

-- Better GitHub Projects automation. i.e. When an issue is assigned, the card automatically moves from column 1 (i.e. `Backlog` if configured as such) to column 2 (i.e. `In Progress` if configured as such) in the kanban board.
+- Better GitHub Projects automation. i.e. When an issue is assigned, the card automatically moves from column 1 (i.e. `Backlog` if configured as such) to column 2 (i.e. `In Progress` if configured as such) in the Kanban board.

 - Improved Project Management Integrations (two way): Clubhouse, Pivotal Tracker, Jira, Trello

-- Slack Integration.
+- Notification integration with collaborative tools like Slack, email, and others.

 ### Quality